 No two bodies can occupy the same place at the same time.
 When a solid object and a fluid are in relative motion — like a bird flying through the air or the wind blowing around a mountain — it is usually the fluid that yields to the solid.
 Solids are held together by intermolecular forces and atomic bonds.
 If the cohesive forces between the particles in a solid are considered significant and long lasting, then the cohesive forces in a liquid are weak and short lived.
 In a gas they are virtually nonexistent.
 You might think that fluids are a pushover for a moving solid, but this is not always the case.

 The molecules that make up even the most tenuous of gases won't be able to get out of the way of a solid body moving at a considerable speed.
-Meteors quite commonly break up on entering the Earth's atmosphere from space.
-(They also burn up, but that is as much an result of frictional heating as it is of trying to push the air out of the way.)
+Meteors quite commonly break up on entering the Earth's atmosphere.
 Aircraft are known to have broken up during flight from the buffeting effects of moving air on a weakened or damaged part.
-Less commonly and more unfortunately, so too have spacecraft.
+Less commonly, and more unfortunately, so too have spacecraft.

 The Mach number squared (Ma2) is a ratio of inertial resistance to compressional resistance.
 It is the non-dimensional factor governing resistance due to longitudinal, compressional wave formation (a.k.a. sound waves).